BentoBoxWorld/docs/docs/addons/Likes/index.md

     There are 2 ways:

-        a) using Admin GUI you can choose island and block that will be displayed for it.
+    1. using Admin GUI you can choose island and block that will be displayed for it.
-        b) adding permission to island owner: `[gamemode].likes.icon.[MATERIAL]`
+    2. adding permission to island owner: `[gamemode].likes.icon.[MATERIAL]`

     Be aware, PLAYER_HEAD will be converted to island owner head.